Functions in R Programming

 Following is an example to create a function that calculates the area of a circle which takes in the arguments the radius.
 So, to create a function, name the function as “areaOfCircle” and the arguments that are needed to be passed are the “radius” of the circle.

 Multiple Input Multiple Output

-The functions in R takes multiple input objects but returned only one object as output, this is, however, not a limitation because you can create lists of all the outputs which you want to create and once the list is created you can access them into the elements of the list and get the answers which you want.
+The functions in R Language takes multiple input objects but returned only one object as output, this is, however, not a limitation because you can create lists of all the outputs which you want to create and once the list is created you can access them into the elements of the list and get the answers which you want.

 Let us consider this example to create a function “Rectangle” which takes “length” and “width” of the rectangle and returns area and perimeter of that rectangle.
-Since R can return only one object.
+Since R Language can return only one object.
 Hence, create one object which is a list that contains “area” and “perimeter” and return the list.

 $Area 6 $Perimeter 10